homemade applesauce in a glass serving cup on an apple themed tablecloth

 • ¾ cup cider or apple juice or water

-• cup maple syrup pure maple syrup only
+• ¼ cup maple syrup pure maple syrup only

-• 1 tablespoon ginger fresh jarred chopped or 1/4 teaspoon ground ginger
+• 1 tablespoon fresh ginger jarred chopped or 1/4 teaspoon ground ginger

 • ½ teaspoon cinnamon